 Technology has empowered us to conduct virtual transactions that often occur without direct communication between the involved parties.
 Consequently, the importance of ethical behavior in transactions and agreements is greater than ever before.
-Numerous
+Numerous factors influence ethical behavior among individuals, Including social preferences.

-Recent years have seen extensive examination of social preference models by researchers, which to some extent can cultivate a sense of responsibility in individuals toward their transaction counterparts.
+In recent years, researchers have examined social preference models extensively, which, to some extent, can cultivate a sense of responsibility in individuals toward their transaction counterparts.
 These models often investigate individual behavior at the crossroads of personal gains without necessarily accounting for the interests of others, considering both personal gains and social status.
 Social preference models assume that people, while pursuing their own interests, also concern themselves with the benefits or interests received by others (Charness and Rabin, 2002).
-People with social preferences, believe that other's gains might have far-reaching consequences for them (Fehr and Charness, 2023).
-Various reasons have been provided by researchers to explain the attention to social status from different individuals.
+People with social preferences believe that other's gains might have far-reaching consequences for them (Fehr and Charness, 2023).
+Researchers have provided various reasons to explain the attention paid to social status by different individuals.
 Some studies attribute guilt aversion to be impactful on ethical behavior and behavior based on social preferences.
 However, other researchers refute the impact of guilt aversion on individuals' behavior, highlighting factors such as group dependence and the effect of false consensus.
 On the other hand, some studies report a limited effect of guilt aversion, observed only in specific conditions, such as reduced social distances and the allocated share for the transaction parties.

-In economics guilt aversion is considered a significant factor affecting the level of trust between transaction parties and their ethical behavior (Morel, 2014).
-Guilt aversion is based on the idea that people avoid feeling guilty (disappointing others who have trusted them, makes people feel guilty).
+In economics, guilt aversion is considered a significant factor affecting the level of trust between transaction parties and their ethical behavior.
+Guilt aversion is based on the idea that people avoid feeling guilty (disappointing others who have trusted them makes people feel guilty).
 (Fehr and Charness, 2023).
 As individuals experience higher levels of guilt aversion, they tend to behave more ethically.
-Therefore, it might be possible to leverage this fact as a means of ensuring ethical behavior (Rasmuben, 2015).
+Therefore, it might be possible to leverage this fact to ensure ethical behavior (Rasmußen, 2015).

-Amidst these investigations, it seems that guilt aversion has garnered more attention and emphasis compared to other factors influencing individuals' social behavior.
+Amidst these investigations, guilt aversion has garnered more attention and emphasis compared to other factors influencing individuals' social behavior.
 According to the research by Balafoutas and Sutter (2017), guilt aversion has been identified as a significant factor impacting social behavior, drawing considerable attention in economic studies.
 The sense of guilt and the necessity to pay heed to guilt aversion arise within an individual when they perceive that their actions have diverged from the expectations of their transaction counterpart regarding potential gains (Charness and Dufwenberg, 2006).